Educational Policy Committee

 Please note that the Senate Committee on Educational Policy is only one of the bodies that may review a proposal.
 If approved by the Committee, a proposal is forwarded to the full Senate for a vote.
 Additional approvals by the Board of Trustees and the Illinois Board of Higher Education (IBHE) may be necessary for some proposals.

-The Provost's Office will inform the sponsors in writing when a proposal has received all necessary approvals and may be implemented.
+The Office of the Provost will inform the sponsors in writing when a proposal has received all necessary approvals and may be implemented.

 To view the status of items/proposals under consideration by the Committee, click HERE.

 Information Related to Programs, Degrees, or Units

 - Degree Definitions

 - Urbana Levels of Governance (LOG) document approved by the Senate Committee on Educational Policy on 4/18/2022 and reported to the Senate on 5/24/2022 as part of EP.22.146 (last updated 7/25/2022)